2000 Asian Junior Badminton Championships

-The 2000 Asian Junior Badminton Championships were held in Nishiyama Park Gymnasium, Kyoto, Japan from 21–27 July and organized by the Kyoto Badminton Association.
+The 2000 Asian Junior Badminton Championships were held in Nishiyama Park Gymnasium, Kyoto, Japan from 21 to 27 July and organized by the Kyoto Badminton Association.
 21 countries competed at this competition, and in the end of the tournament, China clinched all the titles.

 Seeded

 In the team event, Indonesia and China were the first seeded in the boys' and girls' team event.
 Shoji Sato was the first seeded in the boys' singles, and at the boys' doubles he also first seeded with Sho Sasaki.
 Wei Yan, Zhao Tingting/Li Yujia, and Sang Yang/Zhang Yawen from China were seeded first in the girls' singles, girls' doubles and mixed doubles respectively.